jaykayso/SAN_FRANCISCO_311_CALLS/README.md

 [Connect with me on LinkedIn](https://www.linkedin.com/in/jaklyn-soler-6a298965/)

+### Strategic Approach

+The objective is to forecast the quantity of future calls by the specific agency or queue to determine if there is a change in human resources needed in advance for the top 20% of most common agencies requested during 2020 of the COVID-19 pandemic.
+By sorting through over 3 million rows of data, I will identify what agencies are being underutilized due to less calls during the pandemic and which agencies are experiencing a higher number of calls.

 ### Notebook Layout

 You will be able to find the following agency queue analysis in the following notebooks.